☎ Call Today Free Consult

 Defense lawyers use several strong arguments in habitual offender charges in Frisco, Texas.
 First, they check if prior convictions have proper records, because missing documents can weaken the case.
 Next, they challenge police actions if officers violate constitutional rights, especially during illegal searches, since this can lead to evidence being thrown out.
 As a result, the main charge may lose strength.

 In addition, lawyers use the repeat offender law to argue that old convictions do not meet legal enhancement rules.
 They also raise identity errors in past cases when records show possible confusion.
-Moreover, they may also present mitigating factors like work history or family background to reduce punishment.
+Also, they may also present mitigating factors like work history or family background to reduce punishment.

 Frequently Asked Questions